 We confirm the effectiveness of ProtoPool with theoretical analysis and exhaustive experiments, showing that it achieves the highest accuracy among models with a reduced number of prototypes.
 What is more, we discuss interpretability, perform a user study, and discuss the cognitive aspects of the ProtoPool over existing methods.

-The main achievements of the paper can be summarized as follows: \begin{itemize} \item We construct ProtoPool, a case-based self-explainable method that shares prototypes between data classes without any predefined concept dictionary. \item We introduce fully differentiable assignments of prototypes to classes, allowing the end-to-end training. \item We define a novel similarity function, called focal similarity, that focuses the model on the rare foreground elements. \item We increase interpretability by reducing prototypes number and providing explanations in a positive reasoning process. \end{itemize}
+The main achievements of the paper can be summarized as follows: \begin{itemize} \item We construct ProtoPool, a case-based self-explainable method that shares prototypes between data classes without any predefined concept dictionary. \item We introduce fully differentiable assignments of prototypes to classes, allowing the end-to-end training. \item We define a novel similarity function, called focal similarity, that focuses the model on the salient features. \item We increase interpretability by reducing prototypes number and providing explanations in a positive reasoning process. \end{itemize}